Renting and you – a guide for landlords and tenants

 Sometimes a landlord will not mind the tenant leaving even earlier, but they must agree about this in writing.

-Ending a fixed-term tenancy early
+Can a fixed-term tenancy be ended early?

 You can’t end a fixed-term tenancy early unless both the landlord and tenant agree, or the Tenancy Tribunal says you can.
 The end date is in the tenancy agreement.